Historical European martial arts: Events

-Since 2006 a Canadian event called Nordschlag has been taking place annually in Edmonton, Alberta, hosted by The Academy of European Swordsmanship (The AES).
+Since 2006, a Canadian event called Nordschlag has been taking place annually in Edmonton, Alberta, hosted by The Academy of European Swordsmanship (The AES).
 It is Canada's first interprovincial tournament, and currently largest Canadian tournament, and has participants from all over Western Canada.
 The event also includes a full day workshop that features international and local instructors.

 Since 2010, The annual Pacific Northwest HEMA Gathering has been hosted by multiple schools and clubs in the Pacific Northwest.
 The tournament includes longsword, singlestick, glima, and one rotating weapon which is changed every year.
 The location of the event changes every year, and has been located at Fort Casey and Pacific Lutheran University.

 Since 2011, a biannual event called the Vancouver International Swordplay Symposium, has been held in Vancouver, Canada.
 Hosted by Academie Duello, this event has brought instructors, authors and researchers from around the world for workshops, lectures and seminars.

+Since 2012, the annual event SoCal Sword Fight has been hosted in Southern California.
+The event includes tournaments and classes in a variety of historical weapons, including some non-european weapons.
+In February 2023, the event had 329 registered fighters and over 500 participants.

-Since 2013 an annual event, Fechtschule Edinburgh, an event focusing on 16th century Fencing has been hosted in Edinburgh, UK, by the Stork's Beak: School of Historical Swordplay.
+Since 2013, an annual event, Fechtschule Edinburgh, an event focusing on 16th century Fencing has been hosted in Edinburgh, UK, by the Stork's Beak: School of Historical Swordplay.
 This Event has attracted many practitioners from around the world.

 Since 2014, the Purpleheart Armoury Open has been held in Houston, TX.
 Formerly Fechtshule America, the Purpleheart Armoury Open is one of the largest and fastest growing HEMA competitions in North America.

-In 2015 Australia's Stoccata School of Defence hosted a revival of the World Broadsword Championship in Sydney, Australia.
+In 2015, Australia's Stoccata School of Defence hosted a revival of the World Broadsword Championship in Sydney, Australia.
 This event, held throughout the late 19th century in England, the United States and Australia was last won by Parker in Sydney in 1891.
 Parker was never challenged.
 The 2015 event was won by Paul Wagner of Sydney, also the current holder of the Glorianna Cup, the broadsword championship of Britain.
 Lewis Hand of Hobart, Australia won the junior title.
 In the tradition of the 19th century title, the championship is held in the home town of the current Champion.
 As such the next championship will be held in Sydney in early 2017.